 Today the Livingston Awards honor stories that represent the best in local, national and international reporting by journalists under the age of 35.
-The winning stories uncovered text messages indicating Mississippi’s misuse of federal welfare funding, the inner workings of the U.S. government’s child separation policy, and the atrocities committed by Putin’s army against civilians In Ukraine.
+The winning stories uncovered text messages indicating Mississippi’s misuse of federal welfare funding, the inner working of the U.S. government’s child separation policy, and the atrocities committed by Putin’s army against civilians in Ukraine.
 The $10,000 prizes are for work released in 2022.

 The Livingston Awards also honored Ken Auletta, author and writer for The New Yorker, with a special tribute for his enduring commitment to the Livingston Awards and the careers of young journalists.
 Auletta joined the Livingston board of national judges in 1983, the third year of the program, and served in that role through 2022.

 Livingston Awards national judges Sewell Chan of The Texas Tribune, María Elena Salinas of ABC News and Matt Murray of News Corp introduced the winners at a ceremony hosted by former Livingston Awards national judge Anna Quindlen, author.

 “The best reporters keep looking, questioning and documenting when they are told there is nothing more to see,” said Lynette Clemetson, Livingston Awards director.
 “This year’s winners laid bare abuses of power and the networks of complicity and complacency that allowed those abuses to unfold.
 Their work influenced the public record and how history will regard the players and their deeds.
 It is an honor to recognize them for their tenacity, rigor and storytelling excellence.”